 In 2007, I graduated from the MFA program in creative nonfiction at Goucher College, with an interest in reported memoir, immersion journalism, and literary nonfiction.
 While I wrote my first book-length manuscript in these two years, on the Oakland warehouse rave scene in the mid-to-late nineties, I’ve yet to publish a book.
 I hope to focus on my own writing projects full-time in the future.

-This blog, Writing Through the Fog, has evolved since 2008 — originally a travel blog, it has matured into a space for occasional pieces of memoir and literary nonfiction, focused on the internet and social media, place and space, time and memory, and relationships.
+This blog, Writing Through the Fog, has evolved since 2008 — originally a travel blog, it has matured into a space for memoir and literary nonfiction, focused on the internet and social media, place and space, time and memory, and relationships.
 Hosted on WordPress.com, it introduced me to the world of WordPress, and later to Automattic, where I work today as a story wrangler on the editorial team.

 Other interests include squirrels, abandoned buildings, street art, wine and beer, drum and bass, tech house, baseball, tiny houses, unearthing memories from the dance scene that was, and my husband — Nick Rowlands.